-If you become seriously ill or something happens to you that prevents you from participating in the course for an extended amount of time (e.g., mental illness, taking care of an immediate family member, childbirth, etc.), you may apply for course leave.
+If you become seriously ill or something happens to you that prevents you from participating in the course for an extended amount of time (e.g., mental illness, taking care of an immediate family member, childbirth, etc.), you may email the instructor to request course leave.
 You must let the instructor know of your situation as soon as practical when you become aware of the need for leave (either the day you learn of the need or the next workday).
-If you qualify for leave, we will allow you to make up missed work up to 14 days prior to your leave request.
+If the professor approves your request, you will be able to make up missed work up to 14 days prior to your leave request.
 Be proactive and let us know as soon as possible if you think you need leave.
 We will not grant leave retroactively.
 For example, if you qualify for leave in week 2 but request leave in week 5, you cannot earn credit for work due in weeks 2 & 3.
-Course leave is similar to OSU's Family and Medical Leave (FML; see here for more information) and the instructor will consider such requests on a case-by-case basis.
+Course leave is similar to OSU's Family and Medical Leave (FML; see here for more information) and the instructor will consider such requests and adjustments to course activities on a case-by-case basis.